What’s content marketing and why is it important?

-Content marketing is engaging potential and current customers by speaking about what matters to them.
+Content marketing is engaging potential and current clients by speaking about what matters to them.
 It’s not a ‘hard sell’, but genuinely winning their interest – consistently sharing valuable content helps build a long-lasting relationship with your audience based on continually showing that you value their time and attention.
 Relevant and engaging content also helps optimise your website for search engines too.

-Your content can include any articles, blogs, newsletters, pictures or video you share, and should always put your audience first, support your business strategy and be planned out in advance – while making room for spontaneity on social media, where being spontaneous and human can be a real winner.
+Your content can include any articles, blogs, newsletters, pictures or video you share, and should always put your audience first, support your firm's strategy and be planned out in advance – while making room for spontaneity on social media, where being spontaneous and human can be a real winner.

 Successful content marketing is:

 Valuable – aim for ‘news you can use’ and make sure it’s worth your audience’s time to read or watch your content.

 Relevant – content that’s targeted to your audience’s interests.

 Regular – follows a consistent timetable that sets and meets client expectations, whether it’s every day, week or month, without “over-communicating”.

 - Ask “What’s in this for my audience?” for everything you share.
 If it’s not clear or compelling, re-work it until it feels right.

 - Define a clear outcome for each piece of content – is the goal to engage with your audience, build your brand or drive sales?